bomonike/bomonike.github.io/ap-compsci.md

    * Algorithms: procedures to solve problems and obtain answers
    * Abstraction in Program Development: Develop programs that incorporate abstractions.
    * Code Analysis: Evaluate and test programs.
-   * Computing Innovations: Investigate computing innovations.
+   * Computing Innovations: Investigate
    * Responsible Computing: Contribute to an inclusive, safe, collaborative, and ethical computing culture.
    <br /><br />

 <a target="_blank" href="https://www.flvs.net/high-school-courses/course/ap-computer-science-a/12/">One school</a> specified that for CSA, "Algebra 1 required.
 Algebra 2 and prior programming experience (i.e. Foundations of Programming) recommended."

 Students may have prior experience with Computer Science topics:
+   * Turtle graphics and micro:bit in <a target="_blank" href="https://codehs.com/course/9434/explore">"Tech Apps and Coding" at CodeHS</a> (<a target="_blank" href="https://codehs.com/uploads/379980882e1302b1493894153a851a2e">180 contact hours</a>) to meet Montana <a target="_blank" href="https://csteachers.org/k12standards/interactive/">CSTA 2 (Computer Science Teachers Association) standards</a> for students in grades 6-8

    * <a target="_blank" href="https://stemfinity.com/products/coding-express-by-legoa%C2%AE-education">LEGO Duplo</a> for <a target="_blank" href="https://education.lego.com/en-us/products/coding-express-by-lego-education/45025/">Coding Express</a> physical programming during pre-K
    * <a target="_blank" href="https://www.tynker.com/lego/">Tynker WeDo</a> in Grades 3-5
    * Use <a target="_blank" href="https://education.lego.com/en-us/product-resources/mindstorms-ev3/teacher-resources/python-for-ev3/">EV3 Brick and Visual Studio Code using MicroPython</a> <target="_blank" href="https://www.youtube.com/watch?v=JkB_0FqamCE">VIDEO</a> to <a target="_blank" href="https://www.lego.com/en-us/themes/mindstorms/learntoprogram">program LEGO Mindstorms robots</a> (which have color sensors, gyro sensors, ultrasonic, and touch sensors). <a target="_blank" href="https://www.udemy.com/course/learn-how-to-program-lego-robots/">Udemy course</a>